 Arbitration will cost you additional fees, but it puts the resolution of the case in the hands of the card network.

-They will weigh various factors in reaching their decision: the technical and legal aspects, the rules pertaining to the reason code, the evidence submitted by both parties, and past precedent.
+The network will weigh various factors in reaching their decision: The technical and legal aspects, the rules pertaining to the reason code, the evidence submitted by both parties, and past precedent.
 Whether you believe they're impartial toward merchants or not, bringing the case to arbitration gives them the final word on the matter.
 The card network's decision is final and cannot be appealed.

 You Have The Right To Get Expert Help